harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 ** Vertical axis **
 {: class="list-header mb-1" }

-The numerically-labelled vertical axis is a little trickier.
+The numerically-labeled vertical axis is a little trickier.
 Depending on your [settings](#customize-display), it could
 represent:

 * the number of times that term was used in a given year